Parterre Box

-In May 2005, Jorden introduced the first regular opera podcast entitled "Unnatural Acts of Opera."
-For this show, Jorden takes on the drag persona of "La Cieca", a gossipy commentator.
-La Cieca introduces a single act of what she calls "demented" opera, concentrating on exciting live vocal performances from around 1950 to the present.
-The podcasts appear to have ended in 2009 and were apparently available through various services including iTunes as well as in streaming form on the parterre.com website.
+In May 2005, Jorden introduced the first regular opera podcast entitled Unnatural Acts of Opera.
+For this show, Jorden took on the drag persona of "La Cieca", a gossip commentator.
+La Cieca introduced a single act of what she called "demented" opera, concentrating on live vocal performances from around 1950 to the time the acts started.

-A highlight of the 2006 season of "Unnatural Acts of Opera" was the first podcast ever of Richard Wagner's four-opera cycle Der Ring des Nibelungen, an event Jorden termed "Podderdammerung".
+A highlight of the 2006 season of Unnatural Acts of Opera was the first ever podcast of Richard Wagner's four-opera cycle Der Ring des Nibelungen, an event Jorden termed "Götterdämmerung".
 Jorden has also contributed a number of opera video clips to YouTube, concentrating on his favorite divas, including Renata Scotto, Leonie Rysanek and Dame Gwyneth Jones.

+The podcasts appear to have ended in 2009 and are known to be available in various services, including iTunes and in streaming form on the parterre.com website.

-From 2009-13, Jorden contributed opera reviews to the New York Post.
+From 2009 to 2013, Jorden contributed opera reviews to the New York Post.